 Please note that the erosion and inundation hazard extents shown are based on a suite of assumptions and have varying degrees of uncertainty, which may influence the likelihood of the predicted level of erosion or inundation occurring at each planning timeframe.

 The hazards mapped have potential to occur, but that's not to say they will.
 The purpose of the CHRMAP is to ensure the City has a plan in place should these potential hazards become a reality in the future.

 Further, SPP 2.6 requires revision of the CHRMAP every 10 years, which would include an update of hazard estimates using the most up-to-date information available at that time, the findings of any specialist investigations undertaken, changes to projected sea level rise and any changes to the use of the foreshore.

 |Draft CHRMAP made available for public comment

-Alternatively, you can email the City’s Coordinator Sustainability and Environment via email@example.com to be placed on the CHRMAP project stakeholder register.
+Alternatively, you can email the City’s Coordinator Sustainability and Environment, Natalie Elliott, via email@example.com or 9528 0333 should you have any queries or wish to be placed on the CHRMAP project stakeholder register.